 - Dr.ing.
 (PhD) from Dept. of Electric Power Engineering, NTNU (2004) with title: "Distributed energy systems with wind power and energy storage"

-- Leading the work package on Flexible Resources" in the FME research center CINELDI
+- Leading Scientific Committee and the work package on Flexible Resources" in the FME research center CINELDI

 - Participating in the FME research centres ZEN and HydroCen.

 - Leading NTNU research in the EU H2020 project INVADE

 - Participating in EERA Joint Programme on Smart Grids, EERA Joint Programme on Wind Energy and EERA Joint Programme on Energy Systems Integration

 - FuChar - Grid and Charging Infrastructure of the Future

 - FINE - Flexible Integration of Local Energy Communities into the Norwegian Electricity Distribution System

 - Modelling Distributed Resources in Smart Distribution Grid